SimCortex: Collision-free Simultaneous Cortical Surfaces Reconstruction: Introduction

 Explicit mesh-based deformation methods directly deform an initial mesh template toward the target cortical surfaces.
 CorticalFlow~\cite{lebrat2021corticalflow} and its improved variant, CorticalFlow++~\cite{santa2022corticalflow++}, leverage diffeomorphic transformations to ensure topological integrity and reduce mesh artifacts.
 Similarly, CortexODE~\cite{ma2022cortexode} employs neural ordinary differential equations (ODEs) to model continuous mesh deformations, offering theoretical guarantees of smooth and diffeomorphic transformations aimed at reducing self-intersections.
 However, these methods typically reconstruct cortical surfaces independently, lacking explicit modeling of the geometric relationships between surfaces, which can lead to intersections between surfaces.
 Vox2Cortex~\cite{bongratz2022vox2cortex} and V2C-Flow~\cite{bongratz2024neural} combine convolutional and graph neural networks, guided by curvature-weighted loss functions, to achieve accurate reconstruction with anatomically meaningful vertex correspondences.
 While, Vox2Cortex can estimate all surfaces together, it does not offer topological guarantees.
 Hybrid methods, such as Hybrid-CSR~\cite{sun2023hybrid}, merge explicit and implicit techniques, improving geometric detail but increasing computational complexity, and they also do not ensure that topological properties are preserved.
 Closest to our work, Zheng et al.~\cite{zheng2023coupled} propose a coupled reconstruction framework that jointly optimizes white matter, pial, and midthickness surfaces for each hemisphere independently using diffeomorphic mesh deformation, ensuring spherical topology.
 However, their method processes the two hemispheres independently, and thus does not consider inter‐hemispheric spatial relationships or collisions between left and right cortical surfaces.
 Furthermore, the iterative optimization of three diffeomorphic flows per hemisphere may increase computational demands for large datasets.

 To address these gaps, we introduce SimCortex which simultaneously reconstructs white matter and pial surfaces for both hemispheres using segmentation-based initialization and multiscale diffeomorphic deformations.
 Unlike methods that process each surface independently or sequentially, SimCortex jointly estimates the four cortical surfaces—left and right white and pial surfaces—ensuring proper geometric relationships between these surfaces.
 Subject-specific topologically accurate initial meshes are estimated via voxel segmentation and a topologically aware mesh generation pipeline.
 Multiscale diffeomorphic deformations are then estimated via deep learning to refine these meshes smoothly, preventing self-intersections and topological errors.
 Combining segmentation-driven initialization with diffeomorphic shape modeling, SimCortex delivers efficient reconstructions with state-of-the-art accuracy while achieving significantly fewer surface collisions and self-intersections.
+Our code is publicly available at \href{https://github.com/Neuro-iX/SimCortex}{https://github.com/Neuro-iX/SimCortex}.